-- Ourika Valley Waterfalls: If you like the countryside and hiking this will be your favourite part of the trip.
+- Ourika Valley Waterfalls: If you like the countryside and hiking this will be your favorite part of the trip.
 Getting to the first waterfall is relatively easy, but to get to the other six you’ll need proper shoes and be able to scale.
-If the day is warm enough you can go for a swim in the Ourika river, although be warned that it is extremely cold.
+If the day is warm enough you can go for a swim in the Ourika river, although be warned that it's extremely cold.

-- Traditional Berber house: In theory this visit is to allow visitors to see the traditional Berber way of life and a typical family house.
-However, once you get there you will see that this experience has become, like in so many, a staging for tourists.
+- Traditional Amazigh house: In theory, this visit is to allow visitors to see the traditional Amazigh way of life and a typical family house.
+However, once you get there you'll see that this experience has become, like in so many, a staging for tourists.
 Normally the father of the family will welcome you into his house and will make you a mint tea and on your way out, try and sell you handicrafts.

 - Traditional Markets: The most popular markets in the area are: The Ourika Market (on Mondays) and the Aghbalou Market (Thursdays).
 If you get to the region through the mountains, you can also visit the markets in Tahanaout (Tuesdays) and in Asni (Saturdays) there are also interesting bazaars.